 The Philadelphia Union.
 In 2006, Sakiewicz co-founded Keystone Sports & Entertainment and assembled the investors which eventually became the ownership group of Major League Soccer’s sixteenth expansion team, the Philadelphia Union.
-Sakiewicz led Keystone’s efforts to negotiate one of the League’s most favorable soccer specific stadium finance deals which, included $85 million of nonrecourse public funds.
+Sakiewicz led Keystone’s efforts to negotiate one of the League’s most favorable soccer-specific stadium finance deals which, included $85 million of nonrecourse public funds.
 This funding package paved the way to officially announce the launch of Major League Soccer’s 16th franchise in February 2008.
-Philadelphia’steam was began play during the 2010 season.
+Philadelphia’s team commenced play during the 2010 season.
 Over the next two years, Sakiewicz built Philadelphia into one of the League’s most successful start-ups.
 With literally a blank sheet of paper, Sakiewicz, his investors and a growing passionate fan base sketched out a plan to form Philadelphia Union.
 In just six seasons, the Union has become one of the League’s strongest and most vibrant brands.